datacarpentry/python-ecology-lesson/03-data-types-and-format.md

 ```

 Note that most of the columns in our Survey data are of type `int64`.
 This means
 that they are 64 bit integers.
-But the wgt column is a floating point value
+But the weight column is a floating point value
 which means it contains decimals.
 The species and sex columns are objects which
 means they contain strings.